INRIA/scikit-learn-mooc/jupyter-book/clustering/clustering_quiz_m4_02.md

 If we increase `min_cluster_size` in HDBSCAN, what happens to the number of points labeled as noise?

-- a) it decreases
+- a) It decreases.
-- b) it increases
+- b) It increases.
-- c) it stays the same
+- c) It stays the same.
-- d) HDBSCAN fails to converge
+- d) HDBSCAN fails to converge.

 _Select a single answer_